rougin/refinery/README.md

 }
 ```

-## Basic Usage

-Prior in running any of the commands from this package, kindly ensure that the `migrations` directory exists first:
+Next is to ensure that the `migrations` directory also exists:

 ```
 ciacme/